Sita: Literature

 The sages said: "In the earthly realm, the celestial space, and the heavenly realms, and in the seven continents on Earth, in the three worlds—heaven, mortal, and the netherworld.
 All these, including space and the sky, reside within you.
 You embody joy, delight, exhilaration, and bliss.
 Oh ultimate embodiment of Dhatrī! bestower of the Brahmavidya to Lord Hanuman!
 Oh sustainer of all realms, Sri Sita!
 We bow to you repeatedly."

 Apart from other versions of Ramayana, many 14th-century Vaishnava saints such as Nabha Dass, Tulsidas and Ramananda have mentioned Sita, in their works.
 While Ramananda's Sri Ramarchan Paddati explains the complete procedure to worship Sita-Rama, Tulsidas's Vinaya Patrika has devotional hymns dedicated to her.
 Ramananda through his conversation with disciple Surasurananda in Vaishnava Matabja Bhaskara, explains about the worship of Rama, Sita and Lakshmana.
-Kalidasa's Raghuvamsa gives a detail account of Sita's swayamvara, abduct and her exile, in the cantos 10 to 15.
+Kalidasa's Raghuvamsa gives a detail account of Sita's svayamvara, abduct and her exile, in the cantos 10 to 15.